On This Page

 Located on the north shore of Williston Lake’s Peace Reach, Butler

 Ridge Provincial Park provides boat access to B.C.’s largest man-made lake and offers excellent opportunities for wildlife viewing, fishing and hiking.
 The hiking along Butler Ridge is spectacular.

-The ridge itself extends 15 km south to north throughout the entire length of the park and is accessed via a trail on the park’s south
+The ridge itself extends 15 km south to north throughout the entire length of the park and is accessed via a trail on the park’s south side.

 Nature and Culture

 - History: Butler Ridge was named after General Sir W.F.
 Butler, a British Army officer recognized for his involvement in the Red River Rebellion.
 Working for the Canadian Government, he made a scouting trip west to the Rockies.
 The report he submitted back to the Government, contributed to the establishment of the Northwest Mounted Police in the area.
 He returned to the area again in 1873.
 His journey west took him by dogsled to what we now know as Fort St. John.
 He continued on to Hudson’s Hope by horseback and from there paddled the Peace River by canoe.
 Since that time the area has received many names such as the Butler Range, Butler Mountain, and eventually to what we know it as today, Butler Ridge.
 The park was established in 2000.

 - Cultural Heritage: First Nations of the Treaty 8 Tribal Association have traditionally used he area.

 - Conservation: Butler Ridge Provincial Park is located in the Peace Foothill ecosection just east of the Rocky Mountains.
 The area provides important winter range for caribou and stone sheep habitat in the higher elevations as well as moose and elk winter range in the lower elevations.
 A blue-listed species, the Arkansas rose, has been recorded in the park.